Facebook Pixel Car Photography: 18 Tips for Breathtaking Images (+ Examples)

 2. Pick the right car photography gear

-When it comes to cameras, any modern mirrorless camera or DSLR can do a commendable job of capturing stationary car exteriors.
-However, to freeze the action and create sharp shots, you’ll need a camera with fast autofocus and high continuous shooting speeds.
-Look for models that can handle at least 10 frames per second, giving you the ability to capture every exhilarating moment.
+Briefly, in terms of cameras, any modern mirrorless camera or DSLR can do a decent job of capturing stationary car exteriors.
+However, to freeze the action and create sharp shots, you’ll want to invest in a camera with fast autofocus and high continuous shooting speeds.
+Look for models that can handle at least 10 frames per second (fortunately, thanks to advances in mirrorless technology, there are plenty of great cameras with this feature!).

 Tips for gorgeous car photography

-Now, let’s talk lenses.
-You can opt for a selection of fast prime lenses covering focal lengths from around 24mm to 85mm.
+As for lenses: One approach is to grab a few fast prime lenses covering focal lengths from around 24mm to 85mm.
 These primes offer excellent image quality and versatility in various shooting scenarios.
-Alternatively, a 24-70mm f/2.8 zoom lens provides convenience and flexibility, allowing you to adapt to different situations without constantly swapping lenses.
+Alternatively, you can purchase a 24-70mm f/2.8 zoom lens; these zooms can be expensive, but they are highly convenient and flexible, allowing you to adapt to different situations without constantly swapping lenses.

 3. Shoot at the right time of day